Crossmint/fintech-solana-wallets-expo-quickstart/README.md

 ```bash
 cp .env.template .env
 ```
-4. Set up your Crossmint API key:
+4. Set up your Crossmint API key.
+This quickstart needs to use a production API key:

    a.
 Generate a Crossmint API key from [here](https://docs.crossmint.com/introduction/platform/api-keys/client-side).

    b.
-To authenticate requests from your app, whitelist the app domain by selecting "Mobile" under "App type" and entering your iOS bundle ID and Android package name from `app.json` (by default this quickstart uses "com.crossmint.solana.wallets").
+To authenticate requests from your app, whitelist the app domain by selecting "Mobile" under "App type" and entering your iOS bundle ID and Android package name from `app.json` (by default this quickstart uses "com.crossmint.fintech.solana.wallets").

 5. Add the API key to the `.env` file.